 How to improve my writing?

 - Always make proper ruling first before writing.
-Whether you’re doing a casual practice or some serious work, make a habit of drawing the guidelines first.
+Whether you’re doing casual practice or serious work, remember to draw the guidelines first.

 - Practice the letters as groups ( as shared previously) rather than in alphabetical order.
-In this way, you can easily replicate the strokes from memory without looking at the guide sheet.
+This way, you can easily replicate the strokes from memory without looking at the guide sheet.

 - Work on a big scale so that you can understand the errors in letterforms and spacing

-- Gradually start experimenting with the letter ratio, try different
+- Gradually start experimenting with the letter ratio and try different

 FREE downloadable Foundational Hand worksheet

-With the help from Lettering Daily, I’ve also created some free downloadable practice sheets in order to help you get started.
+With the help of Lettering Daily, I’ve also created some free downloadable practice sheets to help you get started.

 The practice sheets contain the whole minuscule (lowercase) alphabet, and it’s divided into letter groups (like mentioned above) to make it easier for you to practice.

 A few notes about the practice sheets –